awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 + How long it takes to launch and configure a server\.
 + What metrics have the most relevance to your application's performance\.
 + How many Availability Zones the Auto Scaling group should span\.
-+ What existing resources can be used, such as EC2 instances or Amazon Machine Images \(AMIs\)\.
++ What existing resources can be used, such as security groups or Amazon Machine Images \(AMIs\)\.
 + Do you want to scale to increase or decrease capacity, or do you just want to ensure that a specific number of servers are always running?
 Keep in mind that Amazon EC2 Auto Scaling can do both simultaneously\.

 The better you understand your application, the more effective you can make your Auto Scaling architecture\.

-The following instructions are for a configuration template that defines your EC2 instances, creates an Auto Scaling group to maintain the healthy number of instances, and optionally deletes this basic infrastructure\.
+The following instructions are for a configuration template that defines your EC2 instances, creates an Auto Scaling group to maintain a fixed number of instances even if an instance becomes unhealthy, and optionally deletes this basic infrastructure\.

 This tutorial assumes that you are familiar with launching EC2 instances and have already created a key pair and a security group\.
+For more information, see [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [Step 1: Create a Launch Template](#gs-create-lt)